grame-cncm/faustdoc/src/tutorials/box-api.md

 }
 ```

 In the published API, most operators are exported as simple *no-argument* operators, using the language [core-syntax](https://faustdoc.grame.fr/manual/syntax/#infix-notation-and-other-syntax-extensions).
-The [prefix notation](https://faustdoc.grame.fr/manual/syntax/#prefix-notation) can be used with added multi-argument versions.
+The [prefix notation](https://faustdoc.grame.fr/manual/syntax/#prefix-notation) can be used with additional multi-argument versions.
 So the previous example can be written in a simpler way with the following code, which will produce the exact same C++:

 ```C++
 static void test3()